Mount Banahaw: Hiking

 The mountain is popular not only with pilgrims but also among mountain climbers being the closest over 2000 m mountain from Manila.
-Before 2004, hiking activity peaks during Holy Week each year, with climbers numbering to the thousands.
+Before 2004, hiking activity peaked during Holy Week each year, with climbers numbering in the thousands.
 At least four trails exist from Dolores, Sariaya, and other towns of Quezon located on its foothills.
 The most frequently used trails are the Cristalino and Tatlong Tangke, taking an average of 9 and 5 hours, respectively.
 These two trails originate from Barangay Kinabuhayan in Dolores, and meet near the summit, which is actually the rim of the Banahaw caldera.
 On the summit are viewpoints, labeled as Durungawan I, II, and III, which are the usual destination for pilgrims and hikers.
 Other points of interest include the "Kuweba ng Diyos Ama" (Tagalog: Cave of God the Father) and the spring at Brgy.
 Kinabuhayan, said to have curative powers.

 Pollution

 Due to incessant climbing activity the mountain trails have become littered with trash.
 In March 2004, the Department of Environment and Natural Resources ordered a 5-year suspension of hiking activity in the mountains, covering the Dolores and Sariaya trails.
 Reopening was delayed was then scheduled to March 2012, but was further extended to February 2015.
 Some sections of the mountain were reopened to hikers in 2019, and the mountain observed seasonal openings due to the mountain's religious significance, but most sections of the mountain still remain closed.